ElucidSolutions/fpt/modules/presentation/Readme.md

 The Input Step Class
 --------------------

-<code>presentation_InputStep</code> objects prompt the user to input some text into the focus element which is then compared against a regular expression.
+<code>presentation_InputStep</code> objects prompt the user to input some text into the step's focus element.
+This text is then compared against a regular expression.
 If the text matches the regular expression, this module allows the user to move to the next step.
 Otherwise, this module displays an error message.

 ```javascript
 /*